modular-ml/wrapyfi/docs/usage/User Guide/Environment Variables.md

 * `WRAPYFI_WEBSOCKET_SOCKET_IP`: IP address of the socket.
 Defaults to "127.0.0.1"
 * `WRAPYFI_WEBSOCKET_SOCKET_PORT`: The socket port.
 Defaults to 5000
 * `WRAPYFI_WEBSOCKET_NAMESPACE`: The socket namespace.
 Defaults to "/"
-* `WRAPYFI_WEBSOCKET_MONITOR_LISTENER_SPAWN`: Either spawn the websocket monitor listener as a "process" or "thread".
-Defaults to "thread" which is the only supported option for now
 * `WRAPYFI_ZENOH_IP`: IP address of the Zenoh socket.
 Defaults to "127.0.0.1"
 * `WRAPYFI_ZENOH_PORT`: The Zenoh socket port.
 Defaults to 7447
 * `WRAPYFI_ZENOH_MODE`: The Zenoh mode indicating whether to use the router as a broker or adopt peer-to-peer communication.
 Defaults to "peer"